 Tonal property of color is often different, or even opposite to what we expect it to be, know it to be, or assume it to be.
 The difficulty with our perception of tone is that it 100% depends on the light; when the light changes, the tone changes with it.
 That’s why to our brain, tonality is unreliable.
 Tonal value is such an impermanent property of an object, that it can not be stated without looking, it is only true in this moment.
 For instance, a lemon is perceived as yellow even if it may look white under the bright light, or may appear black against the light.

 During studio training, artists begin to understand that “optical illusions” are the true impression on the retina.
 This is what “learning to see like an artist” means.

 Here is an example that demonstrates this difficulty with perception: when we look at an object, its color – that we think we can so effortlessly name – is nothing more than our “knowledge” of it, not what we actually see.
-For example, we say that the apple is red, even when it looks violet at twilight.
+We say that the apple is red, even when it looks violet at twilight.
 So, we actually see the violet apple, but we know it is red.
 Our brain effortlessly subtracts the blueish veil from the red apple and “restores” the “true color”.
 So, we see what we think we see, not what we actually see.
-The irony is that to us, tone does not seem real, even though it is how we see; but the color seems real, even though it is not what we see with our retina
+The irony is that to us, tone does not seem real, even though it is how we see; but the color seems real, even though it is not what we see with our retina.

 What is color?

 What helps to understand “tone” and “color” is a glimpse into what color is.
 To understand these two “simple issues” (tone and color), you must at first realize how complex they are.
 Art is similar to science; the artist must look deeper into things, to understand them, to be able then to see, in order to express their vision.